NoureldenX/Employee-Dataset-Analysis/README.md

 ---

 ## 📎 Files
-- Copy_of_Untitled31.ipynb → Jupyter Notebook with full analysis.
+-           → Jupyter Notebook with full analysis.
+- Data science project
-- Employee.csv → Dataset used for analysis.
+-           → Dataset used for analysis.

 ---